Getting a REST API Key

 Monitor Usage

-Review API key usage in your dashboard to detect unusual activity
+Review REST API key usage in your dashboard to detect unusual activity

 Key Management